rpoleski/MulensModel/README.md

 MulensModel can generate a microlensing light curve for a given set of microlensing parameters, fit that light curve to some data, and return a chi2 value.
 That chi2 can then be input into an arbitrary likelihood function to find the best fit parameters.

-Are you interested in [Microlensing Data Analysis Challenge](http://microlensing-source.org/data-challenge/)?
-For more details on using MulensModel in data challenge, see [this document](documents/data_challenge.md).

 A few useful resources:

 * [Basic usage tutorial](https://rpoleski.github.io/MulensModel/tutorial.html),